 The Health Service Office provides health education and first aid for the university students.
-Registered nurses are on duty 7:30 a.m. - 5 p.m.
-Monday, Tuesday and Wednesday and 7:30 a.m. - 4 p.m.
-Thursday and Friday.
-A nurse practitioner is available 20 hours a week to provide exams.
+Registered nurses are on duty 7:30 a.m. - 4:00 p.m.
+Monday through Friday.
+A nurse practitioner is available 26 hours a week during fall and spring semesters to provide exams.